0bbedCode/SimpleBlock/README.md

 If you are too lazy to google them here are a few : https://github.com/0bbedCode/AntiHell
 The in the Repo Tab Select Update All or select a single repo and select Update "Start"

-Note I use Context Menu Strips so Right Clicking on the ListView will bring up the "buttons/options"
+Note I use Context Menu Strips so Right Clicking on the ListView will bring up the "buttons/options" Also some Repos may be added by default (you welcome) you can remove them if you wish

 # Inspiration